 The following cleaning is optional, and is not an official part of our troubleshooting steps.

 It is possible that debris caught inside a laser counter can persist after cleaning with a vacuum or compressed air.
 This type of debris is usually something like a spider web.
 Given that the previous steps were unsuccessful, a more in depth cleaning could solve the issue.
-The following article outlines how to open up and clean a laser counter:
+The following video outlines how to open up and clean a laser counter:

 Power Issues